Antoni Lange: Writing

 Lange was a prolific and versatile writer.
 He wrote many novels (Miranda), short stories (Zbrodnia, Amor i Faun), dramas (Malczewski, Wenedzi), essays and poems.
 Lange's poetry is contemplative and erudite.
 It connects the traditions of European culture with Buddhism.
 The overriding theme of Lange's existential concerns was 'extremity' and the 'cycle' of death.
-In order to form of the poetry Lange connect to contradictory points of impressionism, romantic sentimentality and experimental theories of Stéphane Mallarmé.
+In order to form the poetry, Lange connects to contradictory points of impressionism, romantic sentimentality and experimental theories of Stéphane Mallarmé.
 Lange was fond of rare poetic forms: acrostics, dactyls, pantoums, praeludiums, scherzos, canticles and triolets.
 He was also the author of many pastorals concerning the metaphysical side of village life; historiosophical songs inspired by the philosophy of Juliusz Słowacki; and exotic genesis mythologies from all over the world (from Mexico to Japan).

 Lange was also the author of many lyrical essays presenting original views about the relationship between poet and reader concerning eschatological issues (Thoughts, The Grave).

-In the first phase of his writing he was a lover of aestheticism, formal innovation and the theories of Stéphane Mallarmé.
-However, later he faced to primitivism, anonymity, writings of folk poets and 16th century poets and blank verse.
+In the first phase of his writing, he was a lover of aestheticism, formal innovation and the theories of Stéphane Mallarmé.
+However, later he faced primitivism, anonymity, writings of folk poets and 16th century poets and blank verse.

 Both Lange and Jerzy Żuławski are often referred to as "The Pioneers of Polish Science-Fiction".
 Lange's short stories from the book W czwartym wymiarze (In the Fourth Dimension, 1912) such as Babunia (Grandma), Rozaura, Lenora, Rebus (Puzzle), Nowe mieszkanie (The New House) and Memoriał doktora Czang-Fu-Li (Dr. Chang Fu Li's Report) are regarded as early examples of science fiction and weird fiction in Poland.
 The main themes of the stories are: hypnosis, the elixir of youth, eternal love and the materialization of phantoms.
 On a different note, Dr. Chang Fu Li's eponymous report, "written in Paris in 2652", is concerned with the climate change brought about by the re-routing of the Gulf Stream and the subsequent freezing over of Europe, with China taking over as the leading civilization.